ajayrajgopal/IPLApp/README.md

 	I've been a huge fan of PWA's but had never actually got around to building one myself.
 With this app I managed to build my first PWA that can be installed by the user.
 Offline Capable
-	Thanks to the Firebase SDK and the PWA's caching mechanisms I was able build in some offline capabilities.
-The app can cache all the Player Data from visited routes.
-	Players and can reload them offline.
-However the autocomplete search does not work offline unless the contents are loaded already.
-All other data is cached and can be view offline.
+	Used LocalStorage in the browser in order to store the data previously loaded in the browser.
+Additionally, the service worker caches various static assets used by the app in order to load the data offline.
+However, the Google Charts do not work offline as its against their Terms of Service and do not allow it.